Job website ZipRecruiter valued at $2.7 billion in NYSE debut

-(Reuters) -Online job marketplace ZipRecruiter Inc was valued at $2.7 billion in its debut on the New York Stock Exchange on Wednesday after shares jumped more than 10%, reflecting investor optimism over job growth as the U.S. economy hums along.
+Online job marketplace ZipRecruiter Inc (ZIP.N) was valued at $2.7 billion in its debut on the New York Stock Exchange on Wednesday after shares jumped more than 10%, reflecting investor optimism over job growth as the U.S. economy hums along.

 The company's stock opened at $20, up from the reference price of $18 per share set on Tuesday.